 Proper footwear is arguably the most important item for a hike.
-To find your perfect hiking shoes, consider your athletic ability, experience level and the type of hiking you’ll be doing.
+To find your best hiking shoes, consider your athletic ability, experience level and the type of hiking you’ll be doing.

-If you have strong ankles, lightweight boots or trail-running shoes are sufficient, otherwise go for stiffer midweight hiking boots, according to the Appalachian Mountain Club.
+If you have strong ankles, lightweight boots or trail-running shoes are sufficient, otherwise go for stiffer midweight hiking boots.

 Once you have a type of shoe in mind, you’ll want to make sure the fit is right.

 “Your heel should be locked in place inside the boot to prevent blister-causing friction, and there should be minimal extra space around your foot (although you should be able to wiggle your toes freely),” according to the Appalachian Mountain Club.

 Pro tip: It’s best to break in new shoes before going on a longer hike.

 Staying hydrated is imperative during a hike.
 Have at least one quart of water for each person on your trip.